mpv-player/mpv/DOCS/man/options.rst

     Classic mplayer format channel lists are still supported (without these improvements), and for other card types, only limited VDR format channel list support is implemented (patches welcome).
+    For channels with dynamic PID switching or incomplete ``channels.conf``, ``--dvbin-full-transponder`` or the magic PID
+    ``8192`` are recommended.

 ``--dvbin-timeout=<1-30>``
     Maximum number of seconds to wait when trying to tune a frequency before giving up (default: 30).

+``--dvbin-full-transponder=<yes|no>``
+    Apply no filters on program PIDs, only tune to frequency and pass full transponder to demuxer.
+This is useful to record multiple programs on a single transponder, or to work around issues in the ``channels.conf``.
+    It is also recommended to use this for channels which switch PIDs on-the-fly, e.g. for regional news.

+    Default: ``no``

 PVR
 ---